MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/support-remote-work-with-teams.md

 - Send **Your First Day in Teams Email** to help users feel productive quickly

-- A few days later, send out the **Tips and Tricks Email** to help your users get the most out of Teams
+- A few days later, send the **Tips and Tricks Email** to help your users get the most out of Teams

 ## End user guidance

 Share these assets and videos with your end users to help them get started quickly:

 - Watch the **[Welcome video](https://support.office.com/article/video-welcome-to-microsoft-teams-b98d533f-118e-4bae-bf44-3df2470c2b12?wt.mc_id=otc_microsoft_teams)** to get an overview of Teams